DesignYear/Design-Year/Syllabi/Graphic Design Theory/Drawing 101 - Learn to Draw.md

 Finally, I look forward to working with you this semester.
 Don’t hesitate to let me know if you have questions—that’s often the only way I know that I need to be more clear.
 Please see me or email me if you require special accommodations due to learning disabilities, religious practices, physical requirements, medical needs, or any other reasons.

-> As a culture, we learn more about how to repress or ignore conflictthan how to live with and transform it. –Catherine E. Lamb
+> The roots of education are bitter, but the fruit is sweet.
+Quality is not an act, it is a habit.
+It is the mark of an educated mind to be able to entertain a thought without accepting it.
+>
+>–Aristotle

 ## Schedule of Reading and Writing Assignments
 ### Drawing 101, Adrian Cunanan, Instructor